yijinlubella1028/Lu-Portfolio/assignment_3_4.md

 Overall, I would give this visualization a seven.
 I think all measures are captured here.
 I would add more information to the graph, change the color selection, the title and subtitle format, and the type of display, which I intended to change into a segmental bar graph measuring five metrics completed by each state.

 ## Wireframe a Solution
+In the previous critique section, I insisted on understanding the importance of five criteria from states' performances on covid containment and enhancing the readers' engagement by bringing in more information.
+However, I started to question my decision when I saw my wireframed solution.
+I doubt whether the audience wants to learn so much information while reading a narrative post online.
+The first graph should summarize and foreshow the evidence provided in the following context.
+It should highlight anything significant for catching readers' attention and induce them to keep reading.
+I have many doubts about my wireframed solution, but it is crafted based on my critique.
+Thus, I interviewed three of my friends to test out my thoughts and concerns.
 ![IMG_0076](https://user-images.githubusercontent.com/78045377/152820841-6c4b42e9-92d2-4de8-9ba1-0a36162d20cc.jpg)